 - Teachers are responsible to book the bus for the field trip.
 Please book the bus to be at the school to board the students at 8:45 a.m.
-We plan to return to the school by 2:00 p.m. - Have the bussing invoice for the trip sent to: Battle River Watershed Alliance, Attn: Sheila Logelin, Re: WOW Tour, Box 16, 4825 - 51 Street, Camrose, AB T4V 1R9 - Teachers and adult supervisors are responsible to monitor and respond to the behaviour of all students. - 1-3 parent volunteers are welcome, but not required. - Teachers should print off the student work sheet for each student (attached at the end of the manual). - The facilitators from the Battle River Watershed Alliance and the City of Camrose are responsible for the content of the program and for facilitating the activities of the field trip.
+We plan to return to the school by 2:00 p.m. - Send the field trip reports to the BRSD office and they will invoice us directly. - Teachers and supervisors are responsible to monitor and respond to the behaviour of all students. - 1-3 parent volunteers are welcome, but not required. - Teachers should print off the student work sheet for each student (pages 26-29 of manual). - The facilitators from the Battle River Watershed Alliance and the City of Camrose are responsible for the content of the program and for facilitating the activities of the field trip.

-Important to Note 🔼
+Important to Note 1